As an Amazon Associate we earn from qualifying purchases.

 User Experience and Performance

-Speed is by far the biggest improvement over the D7200, stepping up to 8 fps burst, a respectable speed for the price point.
-The D7500 can keep up that speed for about 40 frames before slowing, even shooting RAW.
-With RAW files, after that initial burst slows, the pace slows to about 2 fps if you don’t give the camera a break to catch up.
+Speed is by far the biggest improvement over the D7200, stepping up to an eight fps burst, a respectable speed for the price point.
+The D7500 can keep up that speed for about 40 frames before slowing, even when shooting RAW.
+With RAW files, after that initial burst slows, the pace slows to about two fps if you don’t give the camera a break to catch up.

-The D7500 offers the usual slew of shooting modes DSLR users expect, including all four manual modes, auto and scene modes, as well as a collection of special effects or digital filters, like miniature, selective color and silhouette.
-Flash and exposure bracketing is also included, along with interval shooting for timelapses, and multiple exposure mode.
+The D7500 offers the usual slew of shooting modes DSLR users expect, including all four manual modes, auto and scene modes, as well as a collection of special effects or digital filters, like miniature, selective color, and silhouette.
+Flash and exposure bracketing are also included, along with interval shooting for time lapses, and multiple exposure mode.

 The Nikon D7500 may be a few megapixels off from the D7200, but I can’t tell which photos came from which camera right off the bat, since the new camera continues the series tradition of excellent image quality for the price point.